 Brex offers individual, team, department, and entity-wide limits with category blocking and AI-powered Live Budgets™ for anomaly detection.

-Ramp uses drag-and-drop multi-level approval chains with budget awareness, though advanced features require the Plus Tier ($15/user/month).
+Ramp uses drag-and-drop multi-level approval chains with budget awareness, though advanced features require the Plus tier ($15/user/month, plus a platform fee based on team size).

-Brex provides multi-level sequential approvals, but customization requires Premium or Enterprise plans ($12+ per user monthly).
+Brex provides multi-level sequential approvals, but customization requires Premium or Enterprise plans ($12+ per user/month).

-Ramp offers four standard roles (Business Owner/Admin, Finance Admin, Manager, Employee) with custom roles available, while Brex provides seven specialized roles but requires Premium or Enterprise plans for custom roles.
+Ramp offers a set of standard roles (owner/admin, accounting, employee, IT admin, and more) with custom roles available on paid tiers, while Brex provides seven specialized roles (account admin, card admin, user-management admin, bookkeeper, AP clerk, employee, travel admin) but requires Premium or Enterprise plans for custom roles.

 User reviews highlight Ramp's proactive spending alerts and faster employee adoption.
 One user reported rolling out Ramp to their 30-person team in less than a week.